BlockchainLabsNZ/tge-contract/audit/readme.md

 ### Functions state mutability can be restricted to pure

-Few functions can be marked explicitly with `pure` attribute to clarify that they do not change anything on the blockchain.
+Sfunctions can be marked explicitly with `pure` attribute to clarify that they do not change anything on the blockchain.

 <br><!-- *********************************************** -->